midiland/smolBSD/README.md

 This is an ongoing project that aims at creating a minimal _NetBSD_ virtual machine that's able to boot and start a service in less than a second.
 Previous _NetBSD_ installation is not required, using the provided tools the microvm can be created from any _GNU/Linux_ system.
+Note that this is currently more a proof of concept, don't judge the scripts as they are!

 Warning. as this method uses [multiboot][1] to boot directly the kernel from [kvm][2], only `i386` virtual machines can be created as _NetBSD_ only supports [multiboot][1] with this